 The first eight calendar days of a semester/term constitute the Enrollment Adjustment Period.
+The final day to add or exchange a course (face-to-face or online) will be the fourth (4) day of a semester/term.
 Within this time, students are permitted to exchange classes without financial penalty.
-For any adjustment other than an even exchange, the student will be responsible for charges associated with the registration adjustment, as detailed in the Refund Policy section.
+For any adjustments other than an even exchange, the student will be responsible for charges associated with the registration adjustment, as detailed in the Refund Policy section.
+The last day to drop a course will be the eighth (8) day of a semester/ term.
 The adding or dropping of a class must be done by the student as directed by the Graduate School staff.
 A student using Veterans Affairs educational benefits may drop a course, without penalty by the VA, during the Enrollment Adjustment Period.